Justin Jefferson Player Prop Bets for NFL Week 12 | Minnesota vs. San Francisco 11/28/2021

 Matchup vs. San Francisco

-- The 218.7 yards per game the 49ers are giving up through the air makes them the NFL's third-ranked pass defense.
+- The 49ers have the NFL's third-ranked pass defense this season, giving up 218.7 yards per game through the air.

-- At 1.3 passing TDs conceded per game, the 49ers defense is ranked third in the NFL.
+- With 13 passing TDs conceded this year, the 49ers defense is ranked third in the NFL.

 Recent Performances

-- Jefferson put together a 169-yard performance against the Packers last week on eight catches (21.1 yards per reception) while being targeted 10 times and scoring two touchdowns.
+- Against the Packers last week, Jefferson was targeted 10 times and picked up 169 yards on eight receptions while scoring two touchdowns.

-- Over his last three outings, Jefferson racked up 20 catches on 26 targets and averaged 127.0 receiving yards with three touchdowns.
+- Over his last three games, Jefferson has 20 catches (on 26 targets) for 381 yards and three touchdowns, averaging 127.0 yards per game.

 Jefferson's Minnesota Teammates